-- Correlation of depth converted sections with formation tops and synthetic seismogram indicate Murree formation as seal ,Chorgali and Sakesar limestone as reservoir and Patala shale as source rocks. - Two reverse faults F1 and F2 were marked on given sections. - Time and Depth contour maps of Chorgali and Sakesar help us to confirm the presence of anticlinal structure in the given area.Surface contour map of Chorgali and Sakesar gives the real shape of sub-surface structure, which is a Triangle zone bounded by forethrust and back thrust faults. - Petro physical analysis of the reservoir zone show the hydrocarbon potential of the well by yielding 33% water saturation and 67% hydrocarbon saturation. - Rock physics also supports the petro physical results. - Facies modeling with the help of cross plots confirm the presence of limestone as the dominant lithology. - Depositional environment indicate transgressive sequence - Colored inversion shows low impedances in desired zone of hydrocarbon potential.
+- Correlation of depth converted sections with formation tops and synthetic seismogram indicate Murree formation as seal ,Chorgali and Sakesar limestone as reservoir and Patala shale as source rocks. - Two reverse faults F1 and F2 were marked on given sections. - Time and Depth contour maps of Chorgali and Sakesar help us to confirm the presence of anticlinal structure in the given area.Surface contour map of Chorgali and Sakesar gives the real shape of sub-surface structure, which is a Triangle zone bounded by forethrust and back thrust faults. - Petro physical analysis of the reservoir zone show the hydrocarbon potential of the well by yielding 20% water saturation and 80% hydrocarbon saturation. - Seismic attributes also applied on seismic data which confirm the hydrocarbon prospect zone.